ddelong/ddelong.github.io/_posts/2005-01-17-football-picks-playoffs-week-3.md

   * **New England** vs. Pittsburgh
   * **Atlanta** vs. Philadelphia

 Atlanta looked really strong and I think their run game may destroy the Eagles.
-Pittsburgh simply didn&#8217;t look that good against the Jets (who would have won save for two missed kicks).
+Pittsburgh simply didn't look that good against the Jets (who would have won save for two missed kicks).